 - Difficulty processing information

-- Poor judgement skills and difficulty evaluating consequences of choices
+- Poor judgment skills and difficulty evaluating consequences of choices

 - Rapidly changing emotional state